Generic Name: phentermine (FEN ter meen)

 Do not use Adipex-P if you are pregnant or breast-feeding a baby.

-You should not take Adipex-P if you have a history of heart disease (coronary artery disease, heart rhythm problems, congestive heart failure, stroke), severe or uncontrolled high blood pressure, overactive thyroid, glaucoma, a history of pulmonary hypertension, if you are in an agitated state, or if you have a history of drug or alcohol abuse.
+You should not use Adipex-P if you have a history of heart disease (coronary artery disease, heart rhythm problems, or congestive heart failure), previous stroke, severe or uncontrolled high blood pressure overactive thyroid, glaucoma, extreme agitation or nervousness, a history of drug abuse, or if you take other diet pills.

 Before taking this medicine

-You should not take Adipex-P if you are allergic to phentermine, or if you have:
+You should not use Adipex-P if you are allergic to phentermine, or if you have:

 a history of heart disease (coronary artery disease, heart rhythm problems, congestive heart failure, stroke);